- Cabbage stem flea beetle

-Cabbage stem flea beetle resistance to pyrethroids has been confirmed and is increasing in the UK (See article here).
+Cabbage stem flea beetle resistance to pyrethroids has been confirmed and is increasing in the UK (Mentioned here).

 Neonicotinoid-treated seed cannot be planted following the restrictions imposed in December 2013.

 The main natural enemy is the wasp Tersilochus microgaster, which parasitises larvae in spring.
 Another parasitoid is Microctonus brassicae which affects the adult stage.
 All parasitoids may be vulnerable to pyrethroids.
 This means that repeated applications of pyrethroid may do more harm than good especially when the target pest has evolved resistance to them.
 Parasitoids remain as pupae in the soil until the next crop, and may be damaged by ploughing.
 Minimum cultivation after rape favours parasitoid survival.

 Cultural control: Sow when the time is right into a seed bed with adequate moisture and preferably rain forecast afterwards; ideally before the main CSFB migration before 10th August OR after it in the latter part of September (after 20th).
 Seed beds should be fine, not cloddy and after sowing the soil should be rolled.
 Use slightly higher seed rates to compensate for plants being lost to beetles.
 Providing good nutrition and favourable growing conditions shortens the vulnerable early growth stages and helps plants survive flea beetle attack.
 Flea beetles are extremely mobile and can easily migrate from field to field which means crop rotation is not usually a viable management strategy for this pest.
 It has been suggested that crop plants not silhouetted against a bare-soil background, for example when sown into a cover crop and are less obvious to the pest.
 Mixtures that seem to work are berseem clover or white clover (the latter used only with Clearfield OSR).
 Yellow sticky traps may help to reduce infestations.

 Cabbage stem flea beetles hatch at around harvest time and overwinter in field boundaries before starting to feed and lay their eggs from early September.
 The presence of suitable field boundary habitats could aid retention of beetles by previous crops where volunteer oilseed rape plants would provide an early food source.